 Back in the old days when a car hit a curb we would find damage to the ball joint area and sometimes the tie rod ends.
 Now, with modern sub-frame construction it's more common to find bent control arms.
 You know the old saying, they don't make them like they use to.
 Bookmark or share this page with someone who's car hit a curb.

-Here on the you fix cars website I have devoted an entire section on automobile steering and suspension.
-You can browse through those pages and learn more about the front end of your vehicle.
+Here on the you fix cars website I've devoted an entire section on automobile steering and suspension.
+You can browse through the pages and learn more about the front end of your vehicle.